TheSpyder/rescript-webapi/README.md

 ## Stability

 This project is in the process of being forked; until the library reaches 1.0, expect major breaking changes to the API.
-See the [1.0 project](https://github.com/TheSpyder/rescript-webapi/projects/1) for the current progress towards that goal.
+Progress has however completely stalled after I stopped using it for my day job.

 ## Installation